Dheeraj8601/DeepLeaf-CNN-Based-Precision-Agriculture-for-Automated-Potato-Leaf-Disease-Classification/README.md

 - Utilizes a TensorFlow Lite (tflite) model produced in the training.ipynb notebook.
 - Incorporates functionality to capture or select an image.
 - Sends the image to the FastAPI backend "/predict" endpoint for classification.
-- Displays the predicted class and confidence obtained from the backend.
+- Displays the predicted class obtained from the backend.
 - Provides a user-friendly interface for interacting with the potato disease classification system.

-Note:
-- Ensure the TensorFlow Lite model used in the Android app aligns with the model saved in the `training.ipynb` notebook.
-- Android app should handle image capture or selection, communicate with the FastAPI backend, and display classification results.
-- Ensure network permissions are configured in the Android app to communicate with the FastAPI backend.
-- Test the integration thoroughly to ensure seamless communication between the FastAPI backend and the Android app.